As of 20 May 2024

 • NSW residents who have tested positive to COVID-19 are advised to stay at home until their symptoms have resolved, and not to visit people at high risk of severe illness, hospitals, and aged and disability care facilities for at least 7 days.

-• For the latest guidance on managing acute respiratory infections in RDCFs see theGuidance for disability care facilities on the public health management of acute respiratory infections (RDCF ARI Guidance).
+• For the latest guidance on managing acute respiratory infections in RDCFs see the Guidance for disability care facilities on the public health management of acute respiratory infections (RDCF ARI Guidance).

 Visitors

-Receiving visitors is essential for wellbeing and helps to reduce the impacts of social isolation.
+Receiving visitors is essential for wellbeing and helps to reduce social isolation.
 RDCFs should ensure their residents are provided the opportunity to safely receive visitors.
 Facilities may determine their own advice to allow visitations to safely occur.
 Visits are allowed to occur even if there are COVID-19 cases in the facility.

 The risk of spreading COVID-19 and other respiratory viruses can be reduced by supporting visits to occur in the safest possible way.
 Risk mitigation strategies include:

-• Highlighting that visitors should not enter RDCFs when respiratory symptoms are present.
+• highlighting that visitors should not enter RDCFs when respiratory symptoms are present

-• Where possible, visits should be held outdoors or in well-ventilated areas.
+• where possible, visits should be held outdoors or in well-ventilated areas.

 Entry restrictions